rileyjshaw/one-shot-sample-generator/README.md

---max-duration, -t   Maximum duration in seconds (default: 12.0) --note-duration, -d  Duration in seconds for which the note should be held (defaults to full duration) --notes, -n          Comma-separated list of MIDI note numbers to render (default: all notes) --max-attempts, -a   Maximum number of attempts if output is silent (default: 3)
+--max-duration, -t   Maximum duration in seconds (default: 12.0) --note-duration, -d  Duration in seconds for which the note should be held (defaults to full duration) --notes, -n          Comma-separated list of MIDI note numbers to render (default: all notes) --keep-silence, -s   Don’t trim silence at the start and end of samples --max-attempts, -a   Maximum number of attempts if output is silent (default: 3)
 ```